thousandbrainsproject/tbp.monty/rfcs/0000_easier_rfcs.md

 ```

 Additionally, lets update the tone and content of the process documentation to reflect that the idea of the templates is to provide a starting point.
 The RFC can take the form appropriate to the idea being conveyed.

+This RFC will become an example of a minimal RFC and we can use [RFC 4: Action Object](https://github.com/thousandbrainsproject/tbp.monty/blob/main/rfcs/0004_action_object.md) as an example of a comprehensive RFC.